Best Licensed Moneylenders in Singapore 2026

 Other fees and charges

 Moneylenders can charge late fees (capped at S$60 per month) and administrative fees (up to 10% of the principal).
 These are regulated, but some borrowers overlook them and get caught off guard.
-Always ask for a breakdown of total repayment costs.
+Always ask for a complete breakdown of total repayment costs before signing the contract.

 How much you’re allowed to borrow

-Here’s a general guideline under Singapore law for unsecured loans:
+Here’s the general guideline enforced under Singapore law for unsecured loans across all licensed platforms combined:

-This ensures you don’t borrow more than you can realistically repay, though it’s still important to assess your own budget.
+This legal cap ensures you don’t borrow more than you can realistically repay, though it’s still critical to assess your own personal budget.

 Approval rate & loan disbursement

-Licensed moneylenders are known for fast approvals—some even disburse funds within an hour.
-You usually need to go down in person for identity verification and to sign the contract, as remote loans are not allowed under Singapore law.
+Licensed moneylenders are known for providing a fast cash loan Singapore option, with some disbursing funds within an hour.
+However, you must go down in person to their approved business location for identity verification and to sign the contract, as fully remote loans are strictly prohibited under Ministry of Law guidelines.

 Impact on your credit score

-Loans from moneylenders don’t affect your credit score the same way as bank loans do, because most licensed moneylenders don’t report to Credit Bureau Singapore (CBS).
-But if you default and end up in court, that will go on public record, and future lenders may still see it.
+Loans from moneylenders don’t affect your commercial credit score the same way as bank loans do, because licensed moneylenders report data to the Moneylenders Credit Bureau (MLCB) rather than the Credit Bureau Singapore (CBS).
+However, if you default and end up in a legal dispute, that judgment goes on public record, and commercial banking institutions may still see it.

 How to make sure a moneylender is licensed?

-Offers loans via unsolicited SMS, WhatsApp, or social media ads
+• Offers loans via unsolicited SMS, WhatsApp, telegram, or social media ads.

-Asks you to transfer a "processing fee" before disbursement
+• Asks you to transfer a "processing fee" or "collateral fee" upfront before disbursement.

-Licensed moneylenders must operate from a physical office, provide detailed loan documentation, and conduct face-to-face verification.
+Licensed moneylenders must operate from a physical office, provide detailed loan documentation, and conduct face-to-face verification before handing over cash.

-If you encounter any suspicious moneylenders that may be unlicensed or even be loan sharks, report them immediately to either the police hotline at 1800-255-0000 or the X-Ah Long hotline at 1800-924-5664.
+If you encounter any suspicious moneylenders that may be unlicensed or operating as loansharks, report them immediately to either the Police hotline at 1800-255-0000 or the National Crime Prevention Council's X-Ah Long hotline at 1800-924-5664.

 Frequently asked questions about licensed money lenders